ZakareyaAlatoli/ZakareyaAlatoli/README.md

-*I’m interested in fullstack web development.
+*I’m a programmer who can work in any discipline but has a special interest in fullstack web development.
 I am looking to collaborate on web apps.*
 <br><b>Contact Info:</b>
 📧: zakareya.m.alatoli@gmail.com